js-advancers/learning-javascript-together/README.md

 -   Free flow in the way of no strict schedule
 -   If somebody has an issue on learning or even on his everyday coding she/he can raise that any time and we try to help with that.
--   But when we are learning together for a course (react / gutenberg) we developed a routine / schedule base on the course structure
+-   But when we are learning together for a course (React / Gutenberg) we developed a routine / schedule base on the course structure
 -   Example: Advanced Gutenberg
     _ 2 Chapters Video for one week
     _ Practical coding on the second \* alternating